What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 The Goodtime Hotel pool area Miami Beach

-I have visited Miami several times in the last few years, and personally, my favorite area to stay is somewhere in Miami Beach.
+I have visited several times in the last few years, and personally, my favorite area to stay is somewhere in Miami Beach.

 There are also really great places to stay around the Wynwood Art District, filled with fun murals, bars, and restaurants.